-See also Ancient Tree Hunt
+See also Ancient Tree Inventory

 The Wildlife Trusts have a new internet guide offering great opportunities to see awe-inspiring trees which have shrugged off several centuries.
 ‘40 great places to see ancient and unusual trees’ is part of our ‘great places…’ series at Ancient Tree Guide

 There is no doubt that ancient trees are a rare beauty when it comes to the wonders of the natural world.
 Thanks to The Wildlife Trusts’s new guide you may find that they are closer to home than you thought.
 Many of the trees have been around longer than the British Empire, none of them have moved for hundreds of years, but the changes witnessed by these trees have been vast.

 The misshapen oaks at Brankley Pastures in Staffordshire are a brilliant example of the type of gnarly, old trees on show, whose trunks are full of crevices and holes that support a myriad invertebrates.